lindbergag/GovernmentResponsesandImpactCoVID19/README.md

 # Government Responses and Impact on CoVID-19
 ## Impact of various government responses and policies on confirmed cases/fatality ratio of COVID-19

 This project aimed to get a better understanding of how different governmental policies and responses shaped the COVID-19 pandemic as of 9/21/2020.
+We used data visualizations, descriptive analysis, and regression analysis using Pyspark.

 We compare the following countries and label their response to the pandemic:
 - Sweden: presumed relaxed
 - United States: presumed moderate
 - South Korea: presumed strict